k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 Use the schema Search input field to look for tables, table-groups, tables' columns, populations and their input fields.

 To do so, first tap the Search box located on the right of the schema's top toolbar.
-The Search box then expands into a **search result widget**, displaying all schema tables in alphabetical order, along with their related elements (columns and populations).
+The Search box then expands into a **search result widget**, displaying all schema table names in alphabetical order, along with their related elements (columns and populations).
 The element type appears alongside each element name.

 ![](images/web/21_search1.png)